NWChemEx/PluginPlay/dox/mainpage.md

 - [Terminology](@ref terms) details what SDE specific terms mean
 - [Overview](@ref sde_overview) provides a high-level overview of the SDE
+- [Parameters](@ref using_parameters) describes how algorithmic details of a
+  module are controlled
+- [Module Manager](@ref using_mm) describes the API for accessing modules.

 Extending the SDE
 -----------------

-Topics in this section are meant for users who want to write apps and/or make their libraries discoverable/usable with the SDE, but don't care about the internals of the SDE more than they need to.
+Topics in this section are meant for users who want to write modules and/or make their libraries discoverable/usable with the SDE, but don't care about the internals of the SDE more than they need to.

+- [Using ModuleBase and Property](@ref using_modules) Introduction to the two classes representing the bulk of the SDE's module system.
+- [Writing a Module](@ref writing_a_module) short tutorial focusing on the key steps required to write a new module.

 - [Using ModuleBase and Property](@ref using_modules) Introduction to the two classes representing the bulk of the SDE's module system.